wp-plugins/flyzoo/readme.txt

 * Chat history ** (available for operators on WOW and PRO Plans)**

-* **Customer Support:** We monitor the platform 24/7 and support our users 24/5.
-We always reply to support requests and fix issues within a few hours.
+* **Customer Support:** We always reply to support requests and fix issues within a few hours.

 Step by step instructions: